Thomas & Friends series 3: Episodes

+Thomas looks forward to delivering his mail to the people of the mountain village, but a blizzard delays the journeys, which means that he and Percy (along with Terence and Harold) must work together.

 Home media

-United Kingdom

-The first two-thirds of Series 3 debuted on VHS by The Video Collection in November 1991, as two volumes titled "Time for Trouble and Other Stories" and "Trust Thomas and Other Stories".
+The first two-thirds of series 3 debuted on VHS by The Video Collection in November 1991, as two volumes titled "Time for Trouble and Other Stories" and "Trust Thomas and Other Stories".
 The other third of the series was released on VHS in 1992 following the TV airings, titled "Escape and Other Stories".

 Video Collection International released a complete series VHS set in 2000, available as either a single-VHS or double-VHS release.
 It was soon released on DVD in 2004 as part of the "Classic Collection Boxset" before being released on its own in 2006.
 The 2012 re-release by HIT Entertainment utilised the 2003 restoration of the series.

-Episodes from the series have also made it to various compilation releases with other series.